 Royal Enfield Bullet - from 1932 to today

-The Royal Enfield Bullet has been around in one form or another since 1932 when the first models were exhibited at the Olympia Motorcycle Show in London.
-The Bullet bike can make a claim to be the motorbike with the longest time in continuous production.
+The Royal Enfield Bullet - otherwise known as the Bullet Bike - has been around in one form or another since 1932 when the first models were exhibited at the Olympia Motorcycle Show in London.
+The Bullet can make a claim to be the motorbike with the longest time in continuous production.

 Royal Enfield were named after the Royal Small Arms Factory in Enfield, from whom the founders won a supply contract in 1893.
 This is also where the Bullet name and trademark ‘made like a gun’ strapline come from.